We Tested 8 AI Trip Planners. Here Are the Best AI Travel Apps for 2026

 Depends on where you're starting from:

-• In-trip questions?
+- In-trip questions?
 GuideGeek.

-• Just need a 30-second sanity check?
+- Just need a 30-second sanity check?
 Roam Around.

-• Comfortable writing your own prompts?
+- Comfortable writing your own prompts and verifying them?
 ChatGPT.

-• Already live in Google Maps?
-Gemini.
+- Already live in Google Maps?
+Gemini, for the basics.

 The pattern, looking at the eight together: most AI travel apps in 2026 are giving you generic data dressed up as AI.
 The ones that save real time use AI for a specific job (extracting places from a video, routing a day, summarizing a current review thread) rather than to generate a five-day Tokyo plan identical to the one everyone else got.